How To Buy Shares (Stocks) in Australia: On The ASX & Global

 4. How Much Money Do You Need For The First Trade?

-In Australia, many brokers require the 1st trade to be of a minimum of $10.
+In Australia, many brokers require the first trade to be of a minimum of $10.
 It is called the 'minimum marketable parcel of shares.

 Additionally, you need to understand the fees involved to know how much you can invest in the stock market.

-5. Steps To Buy Shares In Australia Online
+6. Steps To Buy Your First Shares In Australia Online

 Step 1: Choose A Share Trading Platform

-Dozens of trading platforms are available to investors, and selecting the best becomes challenging.
+Many trading platforms are available to investors, and selecting the best ones becomes challenging.

-If you don't have a share trading account yet, we recommend the best broker for Australia and worldwide, eToro - You can create an eToro trading account HERE.
+If you still need a share trading account, consider eToro, which is used by many investors in Australia and worldwide.
+You can create an eToro trading account HERE.

 eToro charges zero brokerage for stock trading.
 The trading platform offers extensive trading features, social trading tools, and copy trading to imitate the trades of other famous traders.
 It is perfect for beginners to learn how to buy shares in Australia.